TienMPhan/TienMPhan.github.io/_mindset/2020-08-22-Kaizen-How-does-it-work.md

 ---
 layout: post
-title: Kaizen - What does it work?
+title: Kaizen - How does it work?
 comments: false
 ---